mab253/software-interventions-spring22/assignments/finalProposal.md

 - What are your "system requirements"?
 - What tools will you utilize in order to build your project?
   - Get very specific here - if you are using a database, which one?
 What language will you be writing in?
 If you are using a pre-existing NLP algorithm, which one are you choosing and why?
 Are you using APIs to connect automations together?
+  - Tell us briefly why you are choosing the tools that you are, when you have options.
 - Describe an order of operations for your build: where will you start, what steps will you take?

 ### System Diagram